-The Mars Science Laboratory (MSL) Curiosity Rover has been exploring the 58 environment of Gale Crater since its successful landing in August 2012.
-The scientific 59 60 payload was selected to investigate the potential for past habitable environments through a detailed investigation of the layered sedimentary units of the central mound, 61 62 informally known as Mt.
+Keywords: Mars, multispectral imaging, Curiosity, Gale Crater a detailed investigation of the layered sedimentary units of the central mound, informally known as Mt.
 Sharp, and the surrounding plains (Grotzinger et al. 2012).
-A 63 history of aqueous alteration within the crater is indicated by spectral and geomorphologic evidence identified from orbit (e.g., Anderson and Bell 2010; Milliken et 64 al. 2010; Thomson et al. 2011) and is hypothesized to represent a global transition from 65 66 clay- to sulfate-dominated alteration mineralogy that took place early in the planet's 67 history (e.g., Bibring et al. 2006; Milliken et al. 2010).
-Multispectral imaging capability on Curiosity is provided by the Mast Camera (Mastcam) instrument suite (Malin et al. 2010, 68 69 and in prep; Bell et al. 2012, 2016), which comprises two 1600x1200 pixel Bayer-
+A history of aqueous alteration within the crater is indicated by spectral and geomorphologic evidence identified from orbit (e.g., Anderson and Bell 2010; Milliken et al. 2010; Thomson et al. 2011) and is hypothesized to represent a global transition from clay- to sulfate-dominated alteration mineralogy that took place early in the planet's history (e.g., Bibring et al. 2006; Milliken et al. 2010).
+Multispectral